-UHV has been recognized by many national organizations that evaluate universities, including The Princeton Review and Get Educated.com.
+UHV has been recognized by many national organizations that evaluate universities, including The Princeton Review and U.S. News & World Report.
 Several specific academic degree programs also have drawn top rankings.

 UHV offers some of the lowest tuition and fees in Texas, in addition to numerous scholarships and financial aid opportunities.
-Out of all UHV undergraduates who applied for financial aid during the 2014-2105 school year, 97 percent were offered assistance.
+More than $35 million in financial aid is awarded to students annually.

-UHV welcomes students transferring from all accredited community colleges and universities, including Victoria College, Blinn College, Coastal Bend College, Houston Community College and Wharton County Junior College.
+UHV welcomes students transferring from all accredited community colleges and universities, including Victoria College, Blinn College, Coastal Bend College, Houston Community College, Lone Star College and Wharton County Junior College.

 UHV fields teams in baseball, softball, men’s and women’s soccer, and men’s and women’s golf.
 The Jaguars are part of the National Association of Intercollegiate Athletics and compete in the Red River Athletic Conference.